josdejong/tabular-json/README.md

 - Strings
   - Do we require quotes around text?
 It is required in JSON, which gives quite some noise compared to CSV.
 But if we omit them, we lose the ability to distinguish data types (one of the problems with CSV).
 With optional quotes, when stringifying data, we need to check whether the contents of a string contains a number or boolean, null, or nested object/array, or control characters like a comma, and if so, write it with quotes.
   - Optional quotes are really nice on the eye, and makes the data more compact!
 Requiring quotes makes stringifying simpler and the data look more consistent.
-  - Whitespace around an unquoted string will not be part of the string, if you want that you have to quote the string.
+  - Whitespace around an unquoted string will not be part of the string.
+If you want that, you have to quote the string.
 - Data types
   - Can we add a notation for a date?
 How about the format of BSON?
 Using a constructor call like: `{ date: ISODate("...") }`.
 Allowing those function calls could be interesting too for additional data types?
 Maybe also for an explicit string like `{ text: String(123) }`.
   - Do we want an improved way to store numbers?